ENT Specialist Adelaide | Ear, Nose and Throat Surgery

-From newborns through to adolescents, Dr Kien Ha provides gentle and specialised ear, nose, and throat treatments suited to your child's needs.
+From newborns through to adolescents, Dr Kien Ha provides gentle and specialised ear, nose, and throat treatments suited to your child's needs, in locations including Adelaide and Darwin.
 Dr Ha focuses on the medical and surgical management of paediatric ENT conditions such as snoring and obstructive sleep apnoea, recurrent ear infections, glue ear, tonsillitis, chronic nasal discharge, and sinusitis, as well as less common problems such as hearing loss and head and neck masses.

 Paediatric ENT Conditions